13 Coastal-Cool Living Rooms We're Ready to Call Home

 Living Room, Detail

 Homeowner Lindy had a professed love of beach and coastal themes, but didn't want it over-the-top.
 (No draped fishnets and plastic lobsters for her.)
-Joanna wanted to approach the motif in nuanced ways, striving not to be too literal.
+Joanna wanted to approach the motif in nuanced ways, striving not to be too literal or dogmatic.
 Worn wooden oars from a salvage shop struck just the right note, suggesting nautical and water motifs without being overly "beachy."

 The enlarged kitchen features a white and gray palette, an extra long island with bar top and barstool seating, a trio of oversized globe pendands, new recessed lighting and lots of cabinet storage.